Tom-R-Leppard/Tom-R-Leppard.github.io/research.md

 [About](https://Tom-R-Leppard.github.io/) | [Research](/research.md) | [Teaching](/teaching.md) | [Network Tutorials](/network_tutorials.md) | [CV](/cv.pdf)

 # Research
-My research is a passion of mine.
-I focus on social inequality with emphasis on social capital and social networks.
-I really love driving research and I also enjoy supporting the efforts of others as a collaborator.
 Here is a selection of my work.
 Coupled with these, I have several either under review or on the way.
 See my [CV](/cv.pdf) for a more up-to-date picture of my research agenda.
+Research is a passion for me.
+I focus on social inequality with emphasis on social capital and social networks.
+I really love driving research and I also enjoy supporting the efforts of others as a collaborator.

 ## Adolescence and Social Capital
 1. [Intersectional bonds: Delinquency, arrest, and changing family social capital during adolescence](https://onlinelibrary.wiley.com/doi/10.1111/jomf.13029)